 Will locker rooms be open?
 Locker room facilities will only be open for limited restroom use.
 Students should dress at home in clean uniform/gear.
 All personal items (shoes, cleats, gear) will be carried home daily.
 Parents should wash / clean these items daily.

 Will our students participate in camps, scrimmages or other off-campus activities?
-For Contact Sports (football/soccer), no off-campus activities, including participation against other schools or other teams, will be conducted through the end of August according to the Governor’s Executive Order.
-For Non-Contact sports, they may participate only in official contests (no jamborees, scrimmages, or play dates) and must follow attached guidelines.
+They may participate only in official contests (no jamborees, scrimmages, or play dates) and must follow attached guidelines.

 What if I have further questions?
 Please contact your building principal.
 Principals are also available through email to assist you.
 You are also welcome to contact Central Office and ask for the Student Services Office [615-446-7571].
 The TSSAA Document is attached to the end of this information.